porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 Maybe it's all about frequencies rather than static network.
 That means getting a static view of the image at time `t` is not all we need to predict what's going to happen next, just like we cannot take a snapshot of a single air pressure value and expect to understand a word.
 However I guess that rate has to be somehow stored within the brain, that is the neurons are going to be in certain states which allow for the frequency based representation.
 And if that state is observed, a static view of the brain would suffice.
 Just like how a single air pressure value is not enough, however if we know the air pressure of larger environment, we could determine what's the air pressure going to be at a point _P_ at time _t_.

+> An HTM cell has two different binary outputs:  1) the cell is active due to feed-forward input (via the proximal dendrite), and 2) the cell is active due to lateral connections (via the distal dendrite segments).
+The former is called the “active state” and the latter is called the “predictive state”.
+\
+...
+\
+Only the feed-forward active state is connected to other cells in the region, ensuring that predictions are always based on the current input (plus context).
+We don’t want to make predictions based on predictions.
+\
+\
+(page 52)

+This is quite confusing.
+The author claims that there are two outputs, but one paragraph later they claim that the output is not connected to other cells.
+But it makes sense, the important part here is _"in the region"_.
+We output the predictions to other regions in the hierarchy.

+The paper gives some suggestions on further reading:

+- Stuart, Greg, Spruston, Nelson, Häusser, Michael, Dendrites, second edition (New York: Oxford University Press, 2008)
+- Mountcastle, Vernon B.  Perceptual Neuroscience: The Cerebral Cortex (Cambridge, Mass.: Harvard University Press, 1998)

 ### Appendix B: A Comparison of Layers in the Neocortex and an HTM Region

 > There is variation in the thickness of the layers in different regions of the neocortex and some disagreement over z the number of layers.
 The variations depend on what animal is being studied, what region is being looked at, and who is doing the looking.
 For example, in the image above, layer 2 and layer 3 look easily distinguished, but generally this is not the case.
 Some scientists report that they cannot distinguish the two layers in the regions they study, so often layer 2 and layer 3 are grouped together and called “layer 2/3”.
 Other scientists go the opposite direction, defining sub-layers such as 3A and 3B.